parisodlab/dry-guide/docs/labsite.md

 The publication should now be added either manually or automatically to `_data/pubs_data.yaml` and should look something like this:

 ```
+- Authors:
+  - "Gr\xFCnig S"
+  - Patsiou T
-- Authors: [Laricchia KM, Zdraljevic S, Cook DE, Parisod EC]
+  - Parisod C
-  Citations: 0
-  DOI: 10.1093/molbev/msx155
+  DOI: 10.1111/nph.20103
-  Journal: Molecular Biology and Evolution
+  Journal: New Phytol
+  PMC: null
-  PMID: 28486636
+  PMID: '39253771'
-  Title: Natural variation in the distribution and abundance of transposable elements
-    across the Caenorhabditis elegans species
+  Title: Ice age-driven range shifts of diploids and expanding autotetraploids of
+    Biscutella laevigata within a conserved niche

 ```

 You will need to add a few things:
   - Add a `PDF:` line to associate the publication with the correct PDF and its thumbnail.
 This is the same `tag` you used above.
   - If there is no `Date_Published:` line you will want to add that.
 The format is `YYYY-month_abbr-DD` (e.g. `2017 Aug 17`).
-  - Add `<em>` tags around items you want to italicize: `<em>Caenorhabditis elegans</em>`
+  - Add `<em>` tags around items you want to italicize: `<em>Biscutella laevigata</em>`

 Final result:

 ```
+- Authors:
+  - "Gr\xFCnig S"
+  - Patsiou T
-- Authors: [Laricchia KM, Zdraljevic S, Cook DE, Parisod EC]
+  - Parisod C
-  Citations: 0
-  DOI: 10.1093/molbev/msx155
+  DOI: 10.1111/nph.20103
-  Date_Published: 2017 May 09
-  Journal: Molecular Biology and Evolution
+  Date_Published: 2024 September 16
+  Journal: New Phytol
+  PMC: null
-  PMID: 28486636
+  PMID: '39253771'
-  Title: Natural variation in the distribution and abundance of transposable elements
-    across the <em>Caenorhabditis elegans</em> species
+  Title: Ice age-driven range shifts of diploids and expanding autotetraploids of
+    <em>Biscutella laevigata</em> within a conserved niche
-  PDF: 2017Laricchia
+  PDF: 2024BiscutellaNewPhytol.pdf
 ```

 __(4) Add supplementary data__

 Supplemental data and figures are stored in `publications/[pdf_name]`.
-For example, `2017Laricchia` has an associated folder in `publications/` where supplemental data and figures are stored: `publications/2017Laricchia/<supplemental files>`
+For example, `2024BiscutellaNewPhytol` has an associated folder in `publications/` where supplemental data and figures are stored: `publications/2024BiscutellaNewPhytol/<supplemental files>`

 Once you have added supplemental files, you'll need to add some information to `_data/pubs_data.yaml` to describe them.
-These are the lines that were added for `2017Laricchia`:
+These are the lines that were added for `2024BiscutellaNewPhytol`:

 ```
   pub_data: